How do I connect Microsoft SQL Server to Salesforce?

 2. Right-click Server Objects.
 From the pop-up menu choose New > Linked Server.

-4. From the Provider list, choose Microsoft OLE DB Provider for ODBC Drivers.
+4. From the Provider list, choose Microsoft OLE DB Provider for ODBC drivers.

 SQL Server verifies the linked server by testing the connection.